cda-tum/mqt-ddsim/README.md

 print(counts)
 ```

-Detailed documentation on the available backends and their usage is available on [RtD]().

 ## Clone, Build, and Run

 Building (and running) is continuously tested under Linux, MacOS, and Windows using the [latest available system versions for GitHub Actions](https://github.com/actions/virtual-environments).